Scripts

 characters in set.
 A range of characters can be specified by

-separating the end characters of the range with a '-'.
-All classes
+separating the end characters of the range with a '-

 represents the octal digits plus the lowercase letters plus the